To improve the quality of life for people with disabilities in Kenya through rehabilitation-focused education, service provision and research.

 In partnership with the Disability Service Programme (DSP) the KWG has been sending Canadian physiotherapy and occupational therapy students to Nyanza Province in Western Kenya for clinical placements since 2004.
 The DSP office and clinic is located in Opapo, a village outside Homa Bay in Nyanza Province.
 The DSP clinic is in operation Tuesdays and Thursdays with the remaining days of the week spent in the surrounding districts doing home visits, outreach clinics, and school visits.
 Within the context of a community-based rehabilitation (CBR) programme, students will work with a wide variety of clients, patient populations and clinical presentations.
 Children comprise a large percentage of clients seen.

-Please click here for more information on both these international placements in Kenya: About ICIs in Kenya
+Please click on this link for more information on both these international placements in Kenya: About ICIs in Kenya

 Haro A, Knight B, Cameron D, Nixon S, Ahluwalia P, & Hicks E. Becoming an occupational therapist: Perceived influence of international fieldwork placements on clinical practice: Devenir ergotherapeute : perceptions face a l’influence des stages internationaux sur la pratique clinique.
 Canadian Journal of Occupational Therapy.
 2014; 81(3):173-82.